 National Student Clearinghouse Research Center’s Regular Updates on Higher Education Enrollment

-Recognizing the urgency of COVID-19’s impact on students and institutions, the Research Center’s Stay Informed series tracks outstanding college enrollment trends in near real-time during the COVID-19 era.
-It delivers enrollment data dashboards each term, starting with summer 2020.
-The dashboards are updated regularly using the latest enrollment data available in the coming months and years.
+Recognizing the urgency of COVID-19’s impact on students and institutions, the Stay Informed series has been delivering enrollment trend data in interactive data dashboards, starting with summer 2020.
+The dashboards will continue to be updated every term using the latest enrollment data available.

 To highlight enduring enrollment impacts from the pandemic, 2019 and 2020 serve as the baseline to track the latest trends compared to pre-pandemic and the first year of the pandemic enrollment levels (see Methodological Notes for more details).

 First Look Fall 2022 Enrollment (As of Sept 29)

 Undergraduate enrollment continued to shrink this fall but the decline has slowed to nearly pre-pandemic rates, according to preliminary data.
 Institutions lost 1.1 percent of undergraduates this fall, leading to a total two-year decline of 4.2 percent since 2020.
 Graduate enrollment also declined (-1.0%), perhaps signifying the end of the pandemic-related influxes of post-baccalaureate students.